LewiksR/ComputacaoGrafica/Three/README.txt

-This project was developed by Lewiks K�nig as a school project for the Computer Graphics course.
+This project was developed by Lewiks Koenig as a school project for the Computer Graphics course.

 CONTROLS:
 Left mouse button:      Orbit around target